dergigi/dergigi.github.io/support.md

 [21lessons]: https://21Lessons.com

 [^ln-addr]: A [Lightning Address](https://lightningaddress.com/) allows you to receive bitcoin payments using an e-mail style address format.
 Try it out yourself by signing up to [Stacker News](https://stacker.news) or by using one of these Telegram bots: [LNTXBOT](https://telegram.me/lntxbot), [LightningTipBot](https://t.me/LightningTipBot).
 My lightning addresses: [s@ts.dergigi.com][sats], [dergigi@ln.tips][lntips], [dergigi@lntxbot.com][lntxbot], [dergigi@stacker.news][sn]

+[^paynym]: A [PayNym](https://paynym.is/about) is a shareable code for sending and receiving private bitcoin payments.